Constraints on the magnetic field evolution in tokamak power plants: Introduction

 \section{Introduction}

 Theory and computation have three roles in the fusion program: (1) Developing and employing of codes to make increasingly complete and reliable determination of both physics and engineering properties.
 (2) Innovating ways to circumvent challenges to the development of fusion.
 (3) Providing program leadership by clarifying what issues need to be addressed and how they can be addressed with minimal cost and time.
-Unfortunately, the second and third of these roles have received inadequate attention.
+Unfortunately, the second and third of these roles have received inadequate attention with a low funding priority in the public and private fusion programs.

+Here the third role will be discussed in the context of the tokamak program---in particular issues that separate tokamaks from stellarators.
+The dominance of the external coils on the magnetic field structure in stellarators is fundamentally different from the plasma self-organization of tokamaks, in large part due to microturbulence, especially when fusion rather than external heating dominates.
+The self-determined profiles of plasma properties include the profile of the plasma current, which determines the poloidal field in a tokamak.

+Optimization is an important part of the design of both tokamak and stellarator power plants.
+Stellarator optimization is focused on the order of magnitude greater number of feasible external magnetic field distributions \cite{Boozer:RMP} than tokamaks.
+Tokamak optimization explores the benefits of different plasma profiles.
+The optimal choice for the external field can be accurately enforced, but the enforcement of the choice of optimal profiles is problematic.

+Particularly problematic is the enforcement of a plasma current profile $I(\psi_t,t)/I_p(t)$. $I(\psi_t,t)$ is the toroidal plasma current enclosed by a magnetic surface that encloses a toroidal magnetic flux $\psi_t$, Figure \ref{fig:fluxes-currents}, and $I_p(t)$ is the total plasma current.

+The plasma current profile is considered the primary determinant of whether a tokamak disrupts.
+Disruptions are a sudden loss of plasma confinement and are caused by plasma instabilities: tearing modes, which destroy magnetic surfaces, kink modes, which helically deform the plasma, and loss of axisymmetric position control.
+They can also be caused by a radiative collapse, as when a piece of wall material falls into the plasma.
+Disruptions will be discussed in Section \ref{Sec:disruption} and have been observed throughout the history of tokamaks and can affect the feasibility of fusion power plants \cite{Eiditis:2021}.

+As will be discussed in Section \ref{Sec:plasma maintenance}, the economic viability of power plants requires the total fusion power production be far larger than the power required to maintain the plasma.
+For tokamaks, the only viable solution appears to be the induction of the plasma current by a central solenoid, Figure \ref{fig: B}.
+The swing in the poloidal flux $\Psi_p^{sol}(t)$ that can be produced by the central solenoid is limited by basic engineering considerations to being only comparable to the total poloidal flux $\Psi_p^{pl}(t)$ produced by the plasma current.
+This implies that not only do tokamaks appear to need to be pulsed but each pulse is limited to tens of minutes by the resistive decay of the induced flux $\Psi_p^{pl}$.

+Deviations in profiles presumably also explain the degradation of the critical parameter for a fusion burn, $n\tau_ET$, with pulse length on a 10~second timescale, which is observed in tokamaks but not in stellarators \cite{Long pulse:2024}.
+Even more striking results from the W7-X stellarator are given in a 2026 paper \cite{Long puse:2026}.
+Despite the importance of the $n\tau_ET$ issue, here the focus is on issues associated with Faraday's Law and how they could be addressed in power-plant design.
+The reason is simple.
+Important and unappreciated constraints are easier to derive from Faraday's Law.